Consistent eccentricities for gravitational wave astronomy: Resolving discrepancies between astrophysical simulations and waveform models: Introduction

 A robust and consistent definition for eccentricity that is shared across waveform models and astrophysical models is imperative to yield any astrophysical conclusions in the event of an eccentric \ac{BBH} detection.
-In this paper, we show that the definition of eccentricity currently employed in astrophysical models is different from the definition used in waveform models.
-We also paint a clearer picture as to where these discrepancies in the definition of eccentricity lie, and present a framework for determining a robust definition of eccentricity that can be utilized for self-consistent comparisons between predictions from the astrophysical modeling community and the \ac{GW} waveform community.
+In this paper, we show that the definition of eccentricity currently employed in astrophysical models is different from the definition used in waveform models. \corrections{This discrepancy between these definitions is relevant for eccentricity $e \gtrsim 0.2$ with a factor of $\sim 2$ discrepancy at high $e$.} We also paint a clearer picture as to where these discrepancies in the definition of eccentricity lie, and present a framework for determining a robust definition of eccentricity that can be utilized for self-consistent comparisons between predictions from the astrophysical modeling community and the \ac{GW} waveform community.

 Our paper is structured as follows.
 In Section~\ref{sec:background}, we review current methods that are used for defining eccentricity, both in astrophysical simulations and waveform modeling.
 Section~\ref{sec:standardized_eccentricity} presents a standardized definition of eccentricity and a scheme for extracting this definition of eccentricity from astrophysical simulations for a direct comparison to \ac{GW} waveforms.
 We also show how quoted eccentricity values significantly differ when a self-consistent definition of eccentricity is not used, investigate the robustness of our improved definition to higher-order \ac{PN} effects and spin, and discuss how our self-consistent picture of eccentricity affects the inferred fraction of measurably eccentric sources from astrophysical models.
-Finally, we provide a summary and concluding remarks in Section~\ref{sec:conclusions}.
-Example python scripts are available at \href{https://github.com/adivijaykumar/standard-eccentricity-scripts}{https://github.com/adivijaykumar/standard-eccentricity-scripts}, and data products are available on Zenodo~\cite{vijaykumar_2024_10633005}.
+Finally, we provide a summary and concluding remarks in Section~\ref{sec:conclusions}. \corrections{Example python scripts~\citep{vijaykumar_2024_10974975} and data products~\citep{vijaykumar_2024_10633005} are available on Zenodo}.